inkOfPixel/node-universal-app/README.md

 3. Change remote to new repo (e.g. `git remote set-url origin https://github.com/inkOfPixel/example.git`)
 4. Push (`git push origin master`)

-> **NOTE**: This procedure has yet to be tested.
+> **Note**: This procedure has yet to be tested.
 Once it proofs that it works, creating a script could speed the process.

 After running `npm install` to install required dependencies you need to check the file `src/config.js` to config your project variables (like the MongoDB local db name).